Indonesia’s Sinabung volcano unleashes new burst of hot ash - WTMJ

 Associated Press

-MOUNT SINABUNG, Indonesia (AP) — A rumbling volcano on Indonesia’s Sumatra island unleashed an avalanche of searing gas clouds flowing down its slopes during eruption on Thursday.
+MOUNT SINABUNG, Indonesia (AP) — A rumbling volcano on Indonesia’s Sumatra island unleashed an avalanche of searing gas clouds down its slopes during an eruption on Thursday.
 No casualties were reported.

-Mount Sinabung in North Sumatra province was shooting smoke and ash as high as 1,000 meters (3,280 feet) into the air and hot ash clouds traveled up to 3 kilometers (1.8 miles) southeast, Indonesia’s Volcanology and Geological Hazard Mitigation Center said.
+Mount Sinabung in North Sumatra province was shooting smoke and ash as high as 1,000 meters (3,280 feet) into the air and hot ash clouds were blowing 3 kilometers (1.8 miles) to the southeast, Indonesia’s Volcanology and Geological Hazard Mitigation Center said.

 There were no casualties from the eruption, said Armen Putra, an official at the Sinabung monitoring post.
 He said villagers were advised to stay 5 kilometers (3.1 miles) from the crater’s mouth and should be aware of the peril of lava.

-The alert is being maintained at the second-highest level while authorities are closely monitoring the volcano after sensors picked up increasing activity in past weeks.
+An alert has been maintained at the second-highest level while authorities closely monitor the volcano after sensors picked up increasing activity in recent weeks.

-The 2,600-metre (8,530-feet) mountain has been rumbling since last year.
-It was sending volcanic materials more than 5,000 meters (16,400 feet) into the sky and depositing ash on nearby villages when erupted early this month.
+The 2,600-meter (8,530-foot) mountain has been rumbling since last year.
+It sent volcanic materials more than 5,000 meters (16,400 feet) into the sky and deposited ash on nearby villages when it erupted early this month.

-Some 30,000 people have been forced to leave homes around Sinabung in the past few years.
+About 30,000 people have been forced to leave their homes around Sinabung in the past few years.

-Sinabung was dormant for four centuries before exploding in 2010, killing two people.
+Sinabung was dormant for four centuries before erupting in 2010, killing two people.
 Another eruption in 2014 killed 17 people, while seven died in a 2016 eruption.

 The volcano, one of two currently erupting in Indonesia, has sporadically come to life since then.